adiabat-wx/dss-conversion-tools/README.md

 # dss-conversion-tools
 Programatic export from DSS to GeoTIFF

-Adjustments can be made to export to NetCDF
+Adjustments can be made to export to NetCDF by implementing NetcdfDataWriter in place of TiffDataWriter

 Utilizing the Vortex-API from HEC Vortex:
 Source: https://github.com/HydrologicEngineeringCenter/Vortex